marylandmasti/organizer-site/README.md

 This project is a development prototype as part of a larger project for UMD's Maryland Masti, a student led organization that organizes and hosts an annual dance competition.
 Organizers are given access to a website that will allow them to manually add, delete, or update participant data and add announcements that will eventually be view by the dance teams.

+## Progress

+Completed:

+- CRUD operations for announcements
+- CRUD operations for registered participants

+In Progress:

+- Login system

+Upcoming:

+- CRUD operations for individual team schedules
+- Add data from a QR code to database of checked in participants

 <br/>
 <br/>
 <br/>